 - Feeling like they are not truly heard or understood

 I am of British White ethnicity, and invariably in the ethnic majority where I live and work, to be honest, my ethnicity is not something I ever really think about.
 Over the years I have become attuned to gender microaggressions, and how to deal with them.
-However, when I heard Nadine’s lived experiences, I realised how I was not recognising microaggressions against People of Colour.
+However, when I heard Nadine’s lived experiences, I realized how I was not recognizing microaggressions against People of Color.

 I reflected on my training courses and how I/We/YOU can be an effective White ally, using any or all of the following 5S’s:

 - Sponsor – Visibly and vocally support people of color.
 For example, when reviewing a team proposal for a project or nominations to attend a conference, speak up and say “how about Nadine, she has demonstrated the skills required for this project in X, or as a future leader will gain Y from attending the conference” if they have been overlooked.

 - Student – Constantly educate yourself on the topic, always bring new research and insight to the debate.
 For example “I read a CIPD article last week revealing that People of Color employees are more likely than white British employees to say that their career progression to date has failed to meet their expectation.”
 Is this true of our organization? what can we do to explore and act on this knowledge?

 - Support – Be available to support and listen to colleagues in a safe environment.
 Where they will never hear you say “I’m sure they didn’t mean anything by that comment” or “I’m sure you misheard”.